Automatic Data Augmentation via Invariance-Constrained Learning: Algorithm Development

 \subsection{Sampling towards invariance}

-Sampling the augmentation distribution $\lambda^{\star}$ can be difficult when $\mathcal{G}$ is not finite and $f_{\boldsymbol{\theta}}$ is a deep neural network.
-Even when the transformation space is low dimensional, as in the case of translations and rotations, the highly non-convex loss landscape of these models makes the maximization over $\mathcal{G}$ challenging~\citep{madry-spatial-robustness}.
 If the optimal distribution $\lambda^{\star}$ is not smooth, it is challenging to sample from it with sufficient accuracy~\citep{sampling-review-stochastic-optim}.
-Consequently, obtaining an unbiased estimator of $\mathbb{E}_{g \sim \lambda^{\star}}\left[ \ell(f_{\boldsymbol{\theta}}(g\mathbf{x}), y) \right]$ may not be possible.
+Consequently, obtaining an unbiased estimator of $\mbE_{g \sim \lambda^{\star}}\left[ \ell(f_{\bbtheta}(g\bbx), y) \right]$ may not be possible.
 Therefore, we add an $L_2$ norm penalisation, which promotes smoothness, to leverage MCMC methods.

 We then define the \emph{c-smoothed distribution} $\lambda^{\star}_c$ as a solution to the regularised problem